 - Sometimes exposure to temperature extremes can cause your fiddle leaf fig plant leaves to fall off.
 Either too hot or too cold.
 These plants like warm, humid places with consistent moisture and even temperatures.

 - Keep the soil of your fiddle leaf fig moist but not soggy.
 Watering when the top 3-4 inches of the soil is dry.

-- When you notice damaged leaves, it’s good to remove those damaged areas with some sharp scissors.
+- When you notice damaged leaves, removing those damaged areas with some sharp scissors is good.
 It will help the plant distribute its energy and resources effectively.

 - Have patience!
 It takes time for your plant to adjust to the changes you make to it.